robertklep/ToggleProxy/README.md

 	./dist/ToggleProxy.app/Contents/MacOS/ToggleProxy

 This should output any errors to stdout, so you might get a clue as to why it's not working.
-If it warrants an issue-report, you're welcome!
+If it warrants an issue report, you're welcome!

 ## Author & License